Designing networks

 41 pupil m 1.0 4 1

-To create agents from this dataset, we can simply use the method creator.create_agents().
-This method creates one agent object for each row in the given dataset.
-Each column is translated into an agent attribute with the corresponding value.
+To create actors from this dataset, we can simply use the method creator.create_actors().
+This method creates one actor object for each row in the given dataset.
+Each column is translated into an actor attribute with the corresponding value.

 [9]: